Sk8ERxPiPE/TheDISCREETAutoclicker/README.md

 2.)
 Extract the ZIP file.

 3.)
-In the TDAxxxxx folder (i.e. TDABeta1 or whatever it may be based on the version), run "setup.exe".
+In the "TheDISCREETAutoclicker-main" -> "TheDISCREETAutoclicker-main" -> "TDAxxxxx" folder (i.e. TDABeta1 or whatever it may be based on the version), run "setup.exe".

 4.)
 Click "Install".
 The application launches automatically.
 It should create a desktop shortcut labeled "The Discreet Autoclicker".